gravital-hr/gravital-hr.github.io/index.md

         How many **different software tools** do you use <br>for daily workforce management?

-        How much valuable time is waisted in gathering HR data <br>
+        How much valuable time is wasted in gathering HR data <br>
         for the employee’s journey **from different sources**?

-        How long you'll have to listen to complains from employees about the **multiple channels** for communication and work management?
+        How long you'll have to listen to complaints from employees about the **multiple channels** for communication and work management?
     actions:
       - title: Find out how